-Where any hackney carriage is off the road due to an accident or serious mechanical fault, the authority may allow a 'substitute' vehicle application to be approved, but for not longer than 2 months.
-In all cases, the vehicle being temporarily licensed must be a vehicle manufactured to at least meet Euro 6 or a higher emissions standard and must be a WAV if the existing vehicle is a WAV or may be a non-WAV if the existing vehicle is a non-WAV.
+Where any hackney carriage is off the road due to an accident or serious mechanical fault, the authority may allow a 'substitute' vehicle application to be approved, for not longer than 2 months.
+In all cases, the vehicle being temporarily licensed must be a vehicle manufactured to at least meet Euro 6 or a higher emissions standard and must be a WAV if the existing vehicle is a WAV or may be a non - WAV.